-Grifols is a global healthcare company that since its founding in Barcelona in 1909 has enhanced the health and well-being of people around the world.
-Our four divisions – Bioscience, Diagnostic, Hospital, and Bio Supplies – develop, produce, and market innovative solutions and services in more than 100 countries.
+Grifols is a global healthcare company founded in Barcelona in 1909 committed to improving the health and well-being of people around the world.
+The company develops, produces, and provides innovative healthcare services and solutions in more than 110 countries.

-Grifols, with more than 24,000 employees in 30 countries and regions, is committed to a sustainable business model that sets the standard for continuous innovation, quality, safety, and ethical leadership in the industry.
+Grifols, with more than 27,000 employees in more than 30 countries and regions, is committed to a sustainable business model that sets the standard for continuous innovation, quality, safety, and ethical leadership.

 For more information, please visit grifols.com